lud/mutex/README.md

 # [worker 3] Saving user in database.
 ```

-Serialized transactions could be a good fit for this specific case, but let's see a simple solution :
+Serialized transactions could be a good fit for this specific case, but let's see another simple solution :

 With a simple mutex mechanism, workers will be able to wait until the resource is saved in database before loading it, with the guarantee that any other worker will not be able to touch the resource.